-With the exception of the candidate CV, nomination letters should be no more than two pages in length, and must include of the following components:
+Nomination letters should be no more than two pages in length, and must include the following components:

-- a statement introducing the nominee and touching on the nominee’s overall merits,
+- A statement introducing the nominee and touching upon the nominee’s overall merits,

 - a statement defining the significant creative achievements the candidate has made that contribute directly to the breadth of student classroom learning,

-- a statement defining the practices that candidate has developed and implemented that align with the state-of-art in higher education, and
+- a statement defining the practices that candidate has developed and implemented that align with the state-of-art in higher education.

 - Department Head evaluations for the previous three years,